axelsson09/axelsson09.github.io/readme.txt

 4. **Updates:**
    - Stay informed about updates and new features by visiting our website or checking for updates within the application.

-Thank you for choosing Glosplugare!
+Thank you for choosing Glospluggare!
 We hope you enjoy using our software.

 For the latest information and updates, visit our website: https://axelsson09.github.io/